Pottery Tools · Beginners · Product Reviews

 - Create functional, food-safe ceramics

-- Social aspect—meet other pottery enthusiasts
+- Social aspect — meet other enthusiasts

 - Higher upfront cost (£30–£60 per session)

-- Fixed schedule (most classes are evenings or weekends)
+- Fixed schedule

 - Travel required